SAP/fundamental-tools/abap-api-tools/README.md

       <DatePicker value={this.~bind}/>
   </FormItem>
 ```

-Using these two config files, you can map ABAP data types to your own ui components and use practically any ui framework.

 Elements with tilde prefix `~` are placeholders for texts, data binding and value input helps, documented in `yaml` files.